TeamStatus/standalone/README.md

 Configuration is stored in `etc` directory, you should edit and customize `teamstatus.conf` file.

 If you wish to change base url of the application you should also edit `etc/nginx/nginx.conf`

+## Options

+Changing any of these values requires btf restart

+*	BOARDS_URL and CONSOLE_URL
+	> Change them in case you decide to use a different hostname or path

+* MONGODB_URL
+	> Database URL

+* ENCRYPTED_FIELDS_SALT and ENCRYPTED_FIELDS_PASSWORD
+	> Password and salt used to encrypt sensitive fields in the database.
+Must not change after database was initialized.
+Losing this values will render your.database useless

+* COOKIE_SECRET
+	> For security reasons you should change this to some random value

+* CONSOLE_SECRET
+	> For security reasons you should change this to some randome value

+* COOKIE_DOMAIN, COOKIE_NAME, STANDALONE, RAILS_ENV, NODE_ENV
+	> Internal, not to touch

 # To run TeamStatus.TV